ING Banner

 Total Lunar eclipse 20/21 Jan 2019 above the INT dome by ING student Thomas Davison

-1. The duration of the studentship is one year, usually starting at the end of September.
-Five positions are offered in this call.
+2. The duration of the training contract is approximately 50 weeks, preferably starting at the end of September.

-2. Students are not employees of ING, but receive a monthly stipend during their stay.
-Financial support for travelling to and from La Palma plus one round trip for mid-term vacation, and accommodation for the whole year are provided by the ING.
+4. Financial support for travelling to and from La Palma plus one round trip for mid-term vacation, and accommodation for the duration of the internships are provided by the ING.

-6. Office space and appropriate computer facilities at ING headquarters in Santa Cruz de La Palma are provided.
+7. Office space and appropriate computer facilities are provided at ING headquarters in Santa Cruz de La Palma.

 ING students visiting the Magic telescope and ORM observatory ING students during the tratitional party of Los Indianos in Santa Cruz de La Palma